a11ywatch/kayle/README.md

 - `htmlcs` (default): run tests using [HTML CodeSniffer][htmlcs]
 - `custom`: custom runners

+## Testing

+In order to run full e2e test first run `npm install puppeteer` to install chromium locally.
+Run the command to compile test and run.

+1. `npm run test`

 ## LICENSE

 check the license file in the root of the project.